TrueNobility303/F2BA/Hpo/README.md

 **Suggestion 3.
 Never use variance reduction.**

 In our experiments, we find variance reduction techniques are useless and can even harm the performace.
-It aligns with the conclusion in [BOME](https://github.com/Cranial-XIX/BOME/).
+It aligns with the findings in [BOME](https://github.com/Cranial-XIX/BOME/).
 You can run the methos `MRBO` or `VRBO` to see the performances of this class of methods.

 When all the runs are compated, you can visualize the results by running `python plot_l2reg_stoc.py`.
 You are expected to reproduce the following figure.